sozialhelden/a11yjson/docs/index.md

 }
 ```

-See the [examples](1-example-data.md) for more complex definitions, or the [list of interfaces](3-interfaces.md) to see the format's extent.
+See the [examples](1-example-data.md) for more complex definitions, or the [list of accessibility criteria](3-interfaces.md) to see the format's extent.

 ## Is this for me?